|Teaching method||Contact hours|

 E-modules, knowledge clips, online group discussion, individual assignment (including producing video).

-remote proctored written exam (70%), several individual and group assignments during the course (30%).
+Remote proctored written exam with open and closed questions (70%), several individual and/or group assignments during the course (30%).
 For both a minimum mark of 5.5 is needed to pass.